jordles/notes/Python.md

 ## String

 When you **slice/substring** a string, you extract a subset of the original string—sometimes referred to as indexing a string.
 When we slice, we include the starting index and exclude the ending index.
+If only one is included, it will slice from the starting index to the end of the string, or from the beginning of the string to the ending index.

+String are immutable, meaning they cannot be changed after they are created.
+Any operation that modifies a string will create a new string.

 **Joining** strings is the process of linking two or more strings together to create a bigger string.